 We are an office full of people who devote our workdays to supporting students and postdoctoral fellows in their journey through their programs.
 We are a vital unit on a campus that concerns itself with providing the highest quality academic experience.
 Not only are we a hub of services to make your experience here as successful as possible, we are also constantly seeking ways to improve that experience.
 Check out our website for news, events, and awards as well as everything you need to know about being a grad student at UBC.

 What should UBC faculty members know about G+PS?

 We understand that faculty members at UBC are extremely busy people; we make every effort to support the important work you do.
 Working with faculties and units across campus, we develop and share the guidelines, policies and practices that are so critical to providing high quality educational experiences for graduate students in a leading world university.
 We are also continually creating new and exciting initiatives related to recruitment, funding, professional development, public scholarship, and excellence in supervision.

 What is one crucial next step in advancing graduate education at UBC?

-Honouring diversity—not just through written policies and reports.
+Continuing to honour diversity of people and ideas—and not just through written policies and reports.
 Though these are important, we also need to continually renew our commitment to being a place that views diversity as central to intellectual and academic excellence.
 Being open to new ideas and approaches are integral to nurturing a rich intellectual life and addressing challenges in our society.
-This commitment to diversity also sustains fairness, equity, and a respectful environment for our graduate students.
+This commitment to diversity also sustains fairness, equity, and a respectful environment for our graduate students and their mentors.